22 IBM Road

-A major goal of estate planning is to minimize potential taxes without interfering with your other financial goals.
+A major goal of estate planning is to evaluate and address potential taxes without interfering with your other financial goals.
 If you give away wealth, during life or at death, you may incur federal—and possibly state—taxes.
-You can help protect the assets you transfer from excessive depletion by understanding these taxes and the various strategies you can use to minimize them.
+You can help preserve the assets you transfer from excessive depletion by understanding these taxes and the various strategies you can use to address them.

 Charitable giving is motivated by both personal and tax incentives.
 Congress encourages charitable giving through tax legislation that can minimize your income and estate taxes.
 Charitable planning involves selecting the gifted property and charitable structure that will target your needs.